algorithmiaio/dev-center/_pages/data/snowflake.md

         ctx.close()
 ```

-Build and test this Algorithm; assuming you have not deleted the SNOWFLAKE_SAMPLE_DATA database, it should return the first row.
+Build and test this Algorithm.
+Assuming you have not deleted the SNOWFLAKE_SAMPLE_DATA database, it should return the first row.
 Otherwise, alter it to try pulling data from your own database.